-Julia’s research addresses development and transnational capital flows in China.
+Julia’s research uses predominantly qualitative methods to investigate trends in global migration, development and transnational capital flows.
 One line of inquiry looks into burgeoning land markets in rural China, where land expropriation has become a leading source of popular grievances.
-A second area of research examines capital migration from Asia to the West, in the form of immigrant investors who seek destinations where they can safely “park” capital assets in exchange for long-term returns or political citizenship.
+A second area of research examines the evolution of a ‘market’ for migration through the global emergence of investment migration schemes.

 Her book, Beneath the China Boom: Labor, Citizenship, and the Making of a Rural Land Market, published in 2020 by University of California Press, won multiple awards from the ASA.
 Other pieces have also been published in Politics & SocietyGender & SocietyJournal of Peasant Studies, and The China Quarterly.